Worldline

 Overview

-This guide explains how to integrate the Klarna Web SDK to (1) present Klarna in your checkout, (2) create a customer token with or without an initial purchase, and (3) hand off authorization to Worldline.
+This guide explains how to integrate the Klarna Web SDK to (1) present Klarna in your checkout, (2) create a customer token with or without an initial purchase, and (3) hand off authorization to [acquiring-partner].
 The flow supports subscriptions and on‑demand use cases and keeps you in full control of your payment form.

 This integration approach applies only when you build and control your own payment form within the checkout.
 It provides full ownership of the customer experience while Klarna delivers ready-made UI components to manage the payment interface.